43 Iconic Historical Places In India To Explore In 2025

 Image Source

 How can you not know about Jantar Mantar in Jaipur?
 It is the largest astronomical observatory in the world and one of the best historical places of India.
 The place was built by Raja Sawai Madho Singh in the 18th century as he was a big fan of science.
-There are instruments in the observatory placed in a such a way that it tells you the position of heavenly bodies.
+There are instruments in the observatory that are placed in such a way that they tell you the position of heavenly bodies.

-Entry Fee: INR 15 for students, INR 200 for foreigners
+Entry Fee: Starting at INR 15 for students, INR 200 for foreigners

 golkonda hyderabad